Shopify/polaris/src/components/Caption/README.md

 Caption text size is smaller than the recommended size for general reading.
 It should be used only in a graph or as a timestamp in a list.

+---

+## Purpose

+Think about the merchant problem this component solves when you’re using it:

 **Problem**

 Merchants need to understand a complex graphic or arrangement of content in a small area.